 Conclusion

 “The Moor has done his work—the Moor may go.”
 Commerce Data Hub was good for simple and standard tasks, but a call for customization made it go.
-Thanks Data Hub for your job well done.
+Thank you, Data Hub, for a job well done.
 Looking forward to a story of SAP Cloud Platform Integration.